itsberriver/to-do-list-React/README.md

-# TO DO LIST IN REACT
+# 📝✅ TO DO LIST IN REACT📝✅

 ## The project in use
 <img width="1447" alt="Captura de Pantalla 2022-06-12 a las 23 50 42" src="https://user-images.githubusercontent.com/99019637/173255155-79d87b7e-3621-4e71-9ceb-a22aab76357a.png">